codefuse-ai/SWE-CARE/README.md

 * **`retrieved_all_files`**: Uses BM25 to retrieve relevant files from the entire repository based on the diff_hunk content

 When `--file-source` is set to any option other than `none`, review comments will include a `<code>` section containing the relevant file content, providing more context for training.
 The retrieval-based options (`retrieved_base_changed_files` and `retrieved_all_files`) use BM25 similarity to select the most relevant files based on the review comment's diff_hunk.

+**Note**: When using `--file-source retrieved_all_files`, you must also specify `--retrieval-output-dir` to set the directory where retrieval operations will be performed and temporary files will be stored.

 The output files follow the naming pattern `<repo_owner>__<repo_name>_rm_samples.jsonl` and contain `RewardModelTrainingSample` objects with comprehensive metadata for each training instance.